ironsheep/P2-vscode-extensions/spin2/TAB-NOTES.md

 NOTE: empty lines are ignored for Shift+Tab.

+## Research: WWPTD - (What would Propeller Tool do?)

+I sutdied the Propeller Tool documentation to determine what special features are present with respect TAB and insert modes.
+Here are my findings:

+**NOTE:** *In Propeller Tool the backspace key behavior is also altered according to the custom tab settins.
+We are not planning to do this in VSCode.*

+### Press TAB (with what selected?):

+    [TIP1] Cursor placed to left of text on line
+        	- tab inserts spaces to next tab-stop to left of cursor (effictively cursor moves with text [TML1] multiple full/partial lines selected
+    	- All lines moved right one tab stop (all lines maintain their current indent relative to each other) [UCML1] multiple columns selected across multiple lines
+    	- All text from left selected colum moved right one tab stop

+### Press SHIFT+TAB (with what selected?):

+    [UP1] Cursor placed to left of text on line
+    	- entire line is shifted left to next tab stop, cursor remains where it was in line [UML1] multiple full/partial lines selected
+    	- All lines moved left one tab stop (all lines maintain their current indent relative to each other)
+    	- if text on line is already at left edge - nothing happens to that line [UCML1] multiple columns selected across multiple lines
+    	- All text from left selected colum moved left one tab stop

+### Effect of INSERT, OVERTYPE and ALIGN insert modes

+TBA

 ## Research: WWVD - (What would VSCode do?)

 I tested various (hopefully comprehensive) cases of selection and what happens when I press tab or shift+tab in these cases.
 The following are my notes on VSCode behavior I observed: